-The Nintendo Switch OLED is out today.
-Here’s how to get it
+Two Nintendo Switch OLED bundles are in stock at Very

 How to buy the Nintendo Switch OLED in the UK

-Like Sony and Microsoft, Nintendo has been impacted by the global chip shortage, but it seems like the Switch OLED hasn’t faced the same stock shortage as the PS5 and Xbox series X did when they were first released.
-Several retailers have the console available to buy right now.
+Like Sony and Microsoft, Nintendo has been impacted by the global chip shortage, but it seems like in its first month of release, the Switch OLED didn’t face the same stock shortage as the PS5 and Xbox series X did when they were first launched.
+Not many retailers have the console available to buy in November right now.

 Amazon

-Currys PC World
+Currys

-Currys PC World went live with the Nintendo Switch OLED on 21 September.
+Currys went live with the Nintendo Switch OLED on 21 September.
 It costs £309 (Currys.co.uk).

 Game

 On 7 September, Game finally went live with a bunch of Nintendo Switch OLED bundles and standalone consoles.
 You can buy a white or neon Nintendo Switch OLED with a copy of Super Mario 3D World or Mario Kart 8 Deluxe for £349.99 (Game.co.uk).
 The white and neon consoles are also available to buy on their own, without any games, for £309.99 (Game.co.uk).
+It last restocked the console on 13 October.

 Argos

-Note: UPDATE: Nintendo Switch OLED bundles with Metroid Dread or Pokemon: Shining Pearl and Pokemon: Brilliant Diamond are in stock at Very.
-Read on for more information.